 CE 252A.
 Civil and Environmental Engineering Seminar.
-A two-part seminar series designed to introduce students to current technical and professional issues through literature discussions, seminars by faculty and practicing engineers, and participation in panel discussions.
-Prerequisite: senior or graduate standing or consent of instructor.
+Presentations of current technical and professional issues through literature discussions, seminars by faculty and practicing engineers, and participation in panel discussions.
+Prerequisite: Senior or graduate standing or consent of instructor.
 FALL, SPRING.
 [1]

 CE 252B.
 Civil and Environmental Engineering Seminar.
-A two-part seminar series designed to introduce students to current technical and professional issues through literature discussions, seminars by faculty and practicing engineers, and participation in panel discussions.
-Prerequisite: senior or graduate standing or consent of instructor.
+Continuation of CE 252a.
+Prerequisite: Senior or graduate standing or consent of instructor.
 FALL, SPRING.
 [1]